Table of Contents

 Kuchila Seeds are nervine, stomachic, and cardio-tonic, aphrodisiac, and respiratory stimulant.
 It is used as a remedy in chronic dysentery, paralytic and neuralgic disorders, epilepsy, rheumatic arthritis, and hydrophobia.

 In excessive doses, Strychnos is a virulent poison, producing stiffness of muscles and convulsions, ultimately leading to death.
 Strychnos nux-vomica Linn. has stimulating effects on respiratory and vasomotor centers.
-It has direct depressant effect on the heart and inhibits the release of acetylcholine.
-It acts on cerebral cortex and peripheral nerves and show marked hyperactivity.
+It has a direct depressant effect on the heart and inhibits the release of acetylcholine.
+It acts on the cerebral cortex and peripheral nerves and shows marked hyperactivity.
 It is Toxic.
-Poisoning can generate anxiety, backache, enhanced reflexes, equilibrium disorders, heightened sense perception, pain, and stiff neck, then convulsions, dyspnea, and twitching.
+Poisoning can generate anxiety, backache, enhanced reflexes, equilibrium disorders, heightened sensory perception, pain, and stiff neck, then convulsions, dyspnea, and twitching.

 Svarjiksara is impure Sodium Bicarbonate NaHCO3.
 It is a salt composed of sodium ions and bicarbonate ions.
 It is a weak base and is commonly known as baking soda.
 When combined with some acid such as citric acid/lemon juice, it gives carbon dioxide gas.

-Sodium bicarbonate is contraindicated certain conditions such as renal failure, respiratory or metabolic alkalosis, hypoventilation, hypernatraemia, hypertension, oedema, congestive heart failure, eclampsia, aldosteronism, a history of urinary stones and consistent potassium depletion or hypocalcaemia.
+Sodium bicarbonate is contraindicated certain conditions such as renal failure, respiratory or metabolic alkalosis, hypoventilation, hypernatraemia, hypertension, oedema, congestive heart failure, eclampsia, aldosteronism, a history of the urinary stones and consistent potassium depletion or hypocalcemia.

 It is also generally contraindicated in patients with excessive chloride loss from vomiting or continuous GI suctioning, and in patients at risk of developing diuretic induced hypochloraemic alkalosis.